 The raised arm is the moment—timing turns two figures into a story.

-Timing is often about quiet observation — watching and waiting with a camera to eye, for that fleeting instant when all the elements: light, colour and gesture — align.*
+Timing is often about quiet observation — watching and waiting with a camera to eye, for that fleeting instant when all the elements: light, colour and gesture align.*

 * Light, Colour & Gesture is also the title of a book by Jay Maisel.
 Highly recommended.

-Position and Timing are Seldom Independent Decisions
+Position and Timing are Rarely Independent Decisions

 The right position is often a prerequisite for finding the right time — the instant when everything comes together.